The ball python is one of the easiest snakes to own.

 A Hot Spot

 You want the ambient temperature in the enclosure to be 78° to 80° F. You also want to have one part of the terrarium at a higher temperature.
-You snake uses this hot spot to help regulate its temperature.
+You snake uses this hot spot to help regulate its temperature and it can’t go long without heat.

 Two Hiding Spots